NurArisya/Internship-Assessment-/README.md

-# Internship Assessment – Nur Arisya binti Mohd Yasak
+# Internship Assessment
+Name: Nur Arisya binti Mohd Yasak

 This repository contains the solutions for an internship assessment.